Bindi: Modern use

 Bindis are sometimes worn purely for decorative purpose or style statement without any religious or cultural affiliation.
 Decorative and ornamental bindis were introduced to other parts of the world by immigrants from the Indian subcontinent.
 International celebrities such as Gwen Stefani, Julia Roberts, Madonna, Selena Gomez and many others have been seen wearing bindis.
 The appropriateness of such uses has been disputed.
 Reacting to Gomez wearing a bindi while singing her song "Come and Get It", Hindu leader Rajan Zed said that the bindi has religious significance and should not be used as a fashion accessory, but Indian actress Priyanka Chopra praised Gomez's choice as "an embrace of Indian culture".
 Additionally, several rappers have adopted jewelled bindis, most notably Lil Uzi Vert, who debuted a $24 million pink diamond bindi in February 2021.
 They were inspired by Lil B who wore a diamond bindi in 2012.

-Bindis are part of Bangladeshi culture and women in Bangladesh, irrespective of their religion, adorn themselves with bindis as an ethnic practice.
-In Pakistan, bindis are worn by some Muslim girls during Eid, though they are ordinarily worn by Hindu women in the Punjab and Sindh.

 Alternative terms

 A bindi can also be called: